Government social research officer

 Career prospects

-It's likely you'll work as a research officer for two years before gaining promotion to position of senior research officer.
+It's likely you'll work as a research officer for two years before gaining promotion to the position of senior research officer.
 If you have a postgraduate qualification, it may be possible to enter this career as a senior research officer.

-After about four years, you'll typically reach the level of principal research officer.
+After four years, you'll typically reach the level of principal research officer.
 From there you can progress to becoming a chief research officer, where you'll be head of social research in a department.
 As you become more senior, you'll be more involved in staff management and strategic projects and research programmes.

 Career opportunities are diverse, with plenty of scope for secondments and moving between departments, and for working on different policy areas.
 It's possible to transfer out of research into mainstream Civil Service policy or administration roles.
 Secondments outside government are also possible.